How Much Compensation for An Accident Causing An Injury At An Airport?

 - Manual handling injuries can happen when a baggage handler has not received the correct training on lifting heavy objects and manual handling.

-- Accidents involving airport vehicles – this can include the incorrect training on using vehicles, which leads to accidents to pedestrians and passengers.
+- Accidents involving airport vehicles – this can include inadequate training on using vehicles, which leads to accidents to pedestrians and passengers.

 - Falls due to debris or wet surfaces – this is particularly common in areas of high footfall around the terminal.